Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/2-RecommendedReading/5-Changes-From-Vanilla.md

 * Level cap is 82, therefore Perk points are limited.
 Plan where you are going to spend them accordingly.
 * Vampires are Allergic to sunlight, and restoration spells don't work.
 They have their own healing spell in the conjuration tree.
 * You are not forced to perk into lock picking.
 Spells for unlocking, scrolls for unlocking and just plain smacking the lock can be used instead.
+* Aedras (good gods) don't like crime; you make crimes, they turn their back to you and prevent shrines from functioning.
+Once lost, you cannot regain the blessings, however there's a legal way to get their "cure disease" back, but honestly is not worth the penalties it inflicts.